AshkoreDracson/PicStack/README.md

 Stack your burst shots easily for noise reduction and increased exposure.

+## To use

+PicStack is still very barebones and assumes the following things when stacking your photos.

+- That all photos are the same size
+- That your scene is framed the same way (To avoid ghosting)
+- That you do not blend more parts than there are photos.

+PicStack is still:

+- Very resource heavy
+- Poorly optimized

+Takes a minute to blend 32 burst shots on any setting on an i5-3570k and 16GB RAM, memory usage is ~3GB for such a task, may highly vary depending on how many burst shots you imported.

 ## Samples

+All samples taken on Xiaomi Mi A1, 1/13 shutter time, ISO 6400, f/2.2

 Original Sample (One of 32 burst shots)